1839 - The First School in Woolmer Green

 There were a large number of events put on in the village hall, all trying the raise money to build the new school building.
 Also some of the WI meetings were held in the school hall.

 During the 1960s there was continual fund raising, trying hard, as a community, to raise money for the new school extension.

 Mr Paul Stevens was the headteacher from 1976-1980.
 The school had it’s own football team now.

 The Jollys moved into the school house which had been unoccupied for sometime; having to cut back 5-6 feet of grass in the garden.
 Mrs Tina Jolly, the headmaster’s wife, set up the first school Parent Teacher Association (PTA) for the school – which we now call “The Friends”.
 The fundraising initially was to get each child a commemorative coin for Charles and Diana’s wedding.
 This started the legendary ‘strawberry teas’ which cost a pound a ticket, with everyone welcome to attend.

 The school celebrated it’s 125th Anniversary in 1985 where the school children and local families came together to celebrate and dressed up in outfits from about the 1860s and re-enacted what their lives would be like.
 The school finally had a school bell back in 1988 after 50 years without one.

 The school celebrated the millennium year, alongside most of the country!

-The school had Woolmer Green nursery running in the current reception classroom until 2011 this ran in the school for around 30 years.
-This is now the St Michael’s Preschool which is next door to the school, which a lot of children attend prior to starting at St Michael's school
+The school had St Michael's Pre School set up in the current reception classroom until 2011.
+It had been running in the school for around 30 years.
+However, more space was now needed in the school and so the Pre School moved into it's own accommodation adjacent to the school.
+A lot of children attend prior to starting at the main school

 January 2007 – School falling downOn the 18th January 2007, the South East of England was experiencing a bout of particularly inclement weather with strong winds, and at 3.15pm the back wall of the old building (Oak classroom) began to fall down.